shtomo/gas-template/README.md

 - ESLint with JS Standard Style
 - Prettier
 - Type definitions [@types/google-apps-script](https://www.npmjs.com/package/@types/google-apps-script)
-- `.src` that is directory for GAS code
+- `src/` that is directory for GAS code
 - `.node-version`
 - npm script for push to/pull from server